Good evening. Welcome to Whitwick & District U3A.

 New 9-7-20 Festival of Archaeology Altough most events have been postponed until October, there is a series of six online talks on ULAS's best discoveries from Leicestershire.
-Running from July 14th to July 30th, details are available here.
+Running from July 14th to July 30th, and subsequently available until end August, details are available here.

 Updated 8-6-20 NW Leics are resuming Garden waste collections on a monthly basis from 28th April onward with details being supplied by letter to each household.
 Cardboard is being collected from 23rd June alternating with garden waste on recycling days.

 Updated 14-4-20 A short summary of various methods of keeping in touch, additional info for protecting the use of Zoom

 Added 3-4-20 Help for those in Isolation / vulnerable in Whitwick

 Added 1-4-20 Scam examples as found by the BBC

 Added 31-3-20 Little Leaflet of Cyber Mistakes to help you keep safe on line